cookiejar/cookietemple/docs/available_templates.rst

 2. :bash:`$ flask translate update` to update all language repositories

+3. Now you can update your translations in :bash:`your/path/to/translations/yourlanguage/LC_MESSAGES/messages.po`.

 3. :bash:`$ flask translate compile` to compile all language repositories

+Note that you need to run :bash:`$ make install` each time after updating and compiling your new translations in order for them to take effect.
+However, this is not necessary, if you start your application via :bash:`$ flask run`.

 Automatic Deployment